GamehunterKaan/AutoPWN-Suite/README.md

                         File containing a list of hosts to scan.
   -st SCANTYPE, --scantype SCANTYPE
                         Scan type.
 (Ping or ARP)
+  -nf NMAPFLAGS, --nmapflags NMAPFLAGS
-  -s SPEED, --speed SPEED
+                        Custom nmap flags to use for portscan.
+(Has to be specified like : -nf="-O") -s SPEED, --speed SPEED
                         Scan speed.
 (0-5) (Default : 3)
   -a API, --api API     Specify API key for vulnerability detection for faster scanning.
 You can also specify your API key in api.txt file.
 (Default : None)